Image of the C&O for Progress monogram A graphic image of the words C&O Piedmont Subdivision

 Shadwell in 1835 was a fairly large town.
 It contained a large carding factory that employed 100 people, a large merchant mill owned by John Timberlake and Son, and a sawmill.
 Within the town were also several general stores, assorted shops and private dwellings.
 The Rivanna River was navigable as far as the town and grain, tobacco, and other agricultural products were shipped from Shadwell.
 Until 1850 the town prospered.
 The beginning of the end came when the carding factory burned and was not rebuilt.

 The 1937 Side Track Record showed a 1363' passing siding (track number 900) and a 334' house track (track number 901) in Shadwell.
 The Industrial Directory of 1950 listed a team track with a capacity of 4 cars.
 The team track served the Grymes Oil Corp, a bulk gas and oil dealer.
 Shadwell accounts were handled by the agent in Keswick.
 In 1945 the turnouts between the passing siding and the main were removed, essentially combining tracks 900 and 901.
 The 1963 track charts show this configuration.
+A 1973 piece in the C&O Historical Newsletter reported that the switch to the “station spur” had been spiked and the spur removed from service.
 In March of 1974 the C&O built a 329' siding (track number 3010) to serve the Robert Lee Co.
 That siding was retired in 1992.
 During a December 1998 visit, I discovered that the foundation of the Shadwell station and platform still existed, though the foundation was half covered over by the parking lot of a fuel distributor.
 The siding was also still there though a pair of ties used as a wheel stop limited use to about half its original length.

 * - I'm no longer sure that the Shadwell named in my earlier sources is the place most commonly known by that name.
 According to McChord (1979), Massie was originally known as Shadwell and Shadwell was known as Edgehill.
 The Edgehill station was torn down in 1892 and a new depot was built.
 Edgehill was renamed Shadwell in 1894 and, at the same time, Shadwell was renamed Massie.
 The new Shadwell depot burned in December of 1914 and was replaced by the building pictured below.
 Massie had a shelter shed that was, most likely, removed around 1944.